maudnals/questions/other.md

 ### Props vs State?
 What they have in common:
 * Both props and state are JS objects.
 * Changes to props and state trigger an UI update (a targeted DOM updated after running diff algorithm against virtual DOM).
+More speciccally a change in the DOM happens only if one of these change.

 How they're different: